CLI Reference - KMIP

 akeyless kmip-client-set-rule \

---path <Access path> \
+--path <ACCESS_PATH> \

---capability <Access capability> \
+--capability <ACCESS_CAPABILITY> \

---name <KMIP client name> \
+--name <KMIP_CLIENT_NAME> \

 Flags

--p, --path: Required, Access path, e.g /* or /some-key
+-p, --path: Required, access path (for example, /* or /some-key)

-Writing commands - generating secrets
+Info (Writing commands - generating secrets):

 optimize_dns_disable=true in the settings file.